BrandonXue/cpsc-483-p2/README.md

 ### Notes

 Some of the Notebooks may have trouble displaying due to incompatibilities between git and Jupyter Notebooks.
+Please see the submission branch for our final version.

 ### References